oracle/weblogic-toolkit-ui/documentation/staging/content/navigate/project-settings.md

 - [JDK and WebLogic Server Installation Directories](#choosing-the-java-and-oracle-installation-directories)
 - [Image Build Tool Type and Executable Location](#choosing-the-image-build-tool)

+When running the WKT UI application on Windows or Linux, the application inherits its environment from the user.
+For example, adding a directory to the PATH used by the application is just a matter of changing your PATH environment variable and restarting the application.
+On macOS, things are a bit more complicated.

+When running the application on macOS, the application inherits the environment of a daemon process called `launchd` instead of your environment.
+By default, the `launchd` environment contains only a few core directories on the `PATH` (that is, `/usr/bin`, `/bin`, `/usr/sbin`, and `/sbin`).
+This will cause `kubectl` invocations requiring access to one of the cloud providers' command-line tooling to fail if the tool is not found in one of those locations.
+While it is possible for an administrative user to change the environment that `launchd` uses to address this issue, the WKT UI application provides the `Extra Path Directories` field to explicitly add the directory where the cloud providers' command-line tooling is installed, to the `PATH` that the application uses to invoke `kubectl`.
+Also, use the `Extra Environment Variable Names/Extra Environment Variable Values` fields to define extra environment variables as needed.
+Note that this extra environment configuration is used _only_ when invoking Docker/Podman, kubectl, and Helm.
+This section is visible only when running the application on macOS.

 #### Choosing a Credential Storage Scheme
 The WKT UI application can securely store credentials for your project or not store them at all.
 The three choices
 are: